The evolution of the Nexus: introduction

 The screen was also improved (although the 480 x 800 resolution was stretched to 4 inches), with Samsung's Super AMOLED technology in use.
 The battery was boosted too, to 1500mAh for a similar talk time.
 NFC also made its first Nexus appearance here.

 Samsung Galaxy Nexus

 By the time the Galaxy Nexus had launched, another phone had garnered our 5 star review, the Samsung Galaxy S2.
-At £429, it aimed to challenge the iPhone 4S, a phone that was making waves as it improved greatly on the iPhone 4.
+At £429 (roughly $540/AU$720), it aimed to challenge the iPhone 4S, a phone that was making waves as it improved greatly on the iPhone 4.

 Paired with Samsung again, Google looked to get some of the S2 magic into the Galaxy Nexus.
-This meant a 1.2GHz dual-core processor, 1GB RAM and 16GB storage.
-The camera took a boost, but was still measured at 5MP, and the battery was now 1750mAh.
+This meant a 1.2GHz dual-core processor, 1GB of RAM and 16GB of storage.
+The camera got a boost, but was still measured at 5MP, and the battery was now 1750mAh.

-As with all Nexus launches, the Galaxy Nexus heralded Android 4.0 Ice Cream Sandwich, displayed proudly on a 4.65-inch 720x1280 Super AMOLED display.
+As with all Nexus launches, the Galaxy Nexus heralded a new version of Android - Android 4.0 Ice Cream Sandwich, displayed proudly on a 4.65-inch 720 x 1280 Super AMOLED display.

 - Read our Samsung Galaxy Nexus review

 Google decided to move across South Korea for its next Nexus iteration, with LG taking up the reins for the Google Nexus 4 handset.
 Things were looking a little more difficult for LG, with the market now populated with the iPhone 5, Samsung Galaxy S3 and HTC One X.